 The Classic is slightly less expensive than the Ikon, and with the exception of the more basic handle is essentially the same product.
 It’s a great value if you don’t want to spend the extra for the ergonomic handle.

 Tojiro DP Gyutou Review

 Coming in significantly less expensive than the Wusthof’s and Global is the Tojiro DP Gyutou.
-The gyutou-style knife is the Japanese equivalent of a chef’s knife or French knife.
+The gyutou-style is the Japanese equivalent of a chef’s knife.
 While it’s less than half the price of the Ikon, it is still a high quality piece.
 It is made with a VG-10 steel core laminated with a softer layer of stainless.

-Where this knife really excels is on boneless proteins, and vegetables.
+Where it really excels is on boneless proteins, and vegetables.
 It has a slight angle to accommodate those accustomed to cutting with a rocking motion, it’s very lightweight, and at less than $75 is easy on the checkbook as well.

-The Tojiro also makes an excellent transitional knife for those looking to move into more traditional Japanese knives.
+The Tojiro also makes an excellent transitional blade for those looking to move into more traditional Japanese cutting tools.

 Messermeister San Moritz Elite Review

 Despite being a complete mouthful to pronounce, the Messermeister is a very capable tool for the home chef.
 The ergonomic handle is comfortable, though not quite up to the level of the Ikon.

 The weight balance of the Messermeister is a bit more forward.
 While some prefer more weight at the blade, those that are used to more equally balanced blades might have to adjust to the center of gravity.
 It is 3/4 tang, meaning the steel of the blade extends 3/4 of the way through the handle.